InventorPanda/gameTemplate/README.md

 # gameTemplate
-the template i will use for the Collectablee vim jam
+the template i will use for the Collectables Game jam made Sunday, August 30th, 2020